We received the following question recently:

 ST Founder Kit Laughlin writes extensively about the importance of breathing in the context of stretching in his books.
 For those of you who have not read these, here are some key excerpts.

-At the end of this article, find an update from Kit dated 2 March 2018.
+At the end of this article, find two updates from Kit, dated 2 March 2018 and 7 February 2023.

 Overcome Neck & Back Pain, 4th edition

 A final, crucial point concerns breathing during the stretching process.
 Contracting the muscles as an aid to stretching is hard work and everyone naturally holds their breath during contractions.
 Your breathing rate will increase following this phase.
 For this reason, the direction ‘to take a deep breath in before restretching’ is doubly significant.
 Not only does it signal to the body that you are about to stretch further, but breathing deeply will help your breathing and pulse rates to return to normal much more quickly.

 Why concentrate on breathing?